henrynu/NuLagoon/Terms of Pool A.md

 **Fee and Calculation**

 1. Now the daily custodian fee rate is 0.34%.
-0.1% is manage fee rate, 0.24% is participants' expected return rate.
+The daily custodian fee rate could be adjusted by new motions passed by Nu Shareholder.
+The dividing ratio of custodian fee between pool manager and pool participants is 10:24.

 2. The custodian fee rate could be adjusted by the terms in motion of the Nu Lagoon or another motion passed by shareholders in future.
 A new fee rate will be announced as soon as possible after it is decided, and it will only begin effect at an accounting day in future.